vicki-wu/medp-33100-final/README.md

 ## **Live Demo**

-- Include a link to the live version of the project hosted on Glitch.
+- Include a link to the live version of the project hosted on Glitch or any other platform.

 ## **Credits**

 ### Assets

 - Font Awesome Icons
-- Google Fonts (Quicksand, Playfair Display)
+- Google Fonts (Poppins)

 ### Tutorials and Resources